aizzi/aizzi.github.io/_tutorials/pfsense_in_virtualbox.md

 If yes, congratulation: you're ready to configure the `pfSense` network interfaces.

-Remember when I told you to take not of the MAC addresses of the cards?
+Remember when I told you to take note of the MAC addresses of the cards?
 Here is where you use them.

 In the `pfSense` console, select option `1) Assign Interfaces`.
 You will be presented with the `VLAN configuration`